 Local attractions include a historic cave and Cultural Museum – a perfectly preserved Banyaruguru hut, filled with valued local artifacts that were once the tools of everyday life.

 The sweeping Kichwamba Escarpment makes up the eastern wall of the Western Rift Valley.
-This 2-3 hour trail begins in rural Kataara Village with a hike through the farms of the escarpment in the cool morning or early evening.
-Your expert local guide will point out beautiful bird species, exotic and medicinal plants and sites of cultural importance, as well as explaining local farming methods.
-Visitors will also learn about the enduring challenge of human-animal conflicts in the area, and will tour the beehives that are used to divert destructive elephants away from community crops on the park border.
+This 2-3 hour trail begins in rural Katara Village with a hike through the farms of the escarpment in the cool morning or early evening.
+Your expert local guide will point out beautiful bird species, exotic and medicinal plants, and sites of cultural importance, as well as explain local farming methods.
+Visitors will also learn about the enduring challenge of human-animal conflicts in the area and will tour the beehives that are used to divert destructive elephants away from community crops on the park border.
 Interested clients will even have the chance to try their hand at honey harvesting.
 After enjoying the peace of the endless savannah and the shade of the trees, visitors hike back up the escarpment and can return to their lodges.

-For a classic African safari experience, the tracks through Kasenyi, the North Kazinga Plains and the Ishasha Sector offer virtually guaranteed buffalo, antelope and elephant sightings, along with warthogs and baboons.
+For a classic African safari experience, the tracks through Kasenyi, the North Kazinga Plains, and the Ishasha Sector offer virtually guaranteed buffalo, antelope, and elephant sightings, along with warthogs and baboons.
 Taking an experienced guide in the early morning or at dusk is the most successful way to track down a pride of lions, and maybe even the odd leopard.
-Guides are available from 6:30am onwards; morning game drives should be booked the day before.
+Guides are available from 6:30 am onwards; morning game drives should be booked the day before.

 Nature treks are one of the more active ways to explore the landscapes and wildlife of Queen Elizabeth.
-Locations include the shady Maramagambo forest; Mweya Peninsula with its scenic views; and Ishasha River, where you may spot a variety of forest and savanna species as well as having a unique opportunity to get extremely close to hippos – on foot!
+Locations include the shady Maramagambo forest; Mweya Peninsula with its scenic views; and Ishasha River, where you may spot a variety of forest and savanna species as well as a unique opportunity to get extremely close to hippos – on foot!

 Mweya Peninsula offers savannah and woodland with beautiful views and bold warthogs.
-At the southern end of the park, visitors can enjoy an easy stroll along the Ishasha River, where they can spot a variety of forest and savanna bird and mammal species as well as having a unique opportunity on this walk to get extremely close to hippos on foot, while remaining perfectly safe on the raised bank above the river.
+At the southern end of the park, visitors can enjoy an easy stroll along the Ishasha River, where they can spot a variety of forest and savanna bird and mammal species as well as a unique opportunity on this walk to get extremely close to hippos on foot while remaining perfectly safe on the raised bank above the river.

 The Kazinga Channel is an oasis for many of the fascinating species that inhabit the park, and taking a boat tour along it gives visitors the chance to cruise just meters from hundreds of enormous hippos and buffalos while elephants linger on the shoreline.